Computer and file password network etiquette for data protection of files and folders on computers or other devices with 2 netiquette tips.

 Additional encryption, security measures, include password protecting important emails and using secure websites.
 Microsoft Word and Excel allow us to put a pass code on files.
 On top of that, Windows computers do as well.

-Computer Security Netiquette
+Computer And File Password Netiquette

 Encrypt computer data because the internet is insecure by default.
 Add an account login on startup for laptops and desktops.
 Give all users a separate account for computer safety netiquette.